 This investment values Jio Platforms at an equity value of ₹ 4.91 lakh crore and an enterprise value of ₹ 5.16 lakh crore.
 The deal will consolidate backing for Jio’s plan to use its almost 400 million mobile phone subscribers as a base for an e-commerce drive to use India’s vast consumer markets—from retail to education and payments.
 The deal will also support Ambani’s vow to pay down more than $20 billion of net debt at Reliance earlier than an initial March 2021 deadline.

 Akash Ambani, director of Reliance Jio and Mukesh Ambani’s son, stated,

-KKR an American private equity firm has also been one of the key investor by buying around Rs 11367 cr around 2.32% of stake.
+KKR is an American private equity firm and has also been one of the key investors by buying around Rs 11367 crores around 2.32% of the stake.

 Whereas KKR chairman Henry Kravis said “Few companies have the potential to transform a country’s digital ecosystem in the way that Jio Platforms is doing in India, and potentially worldwide,”

 KKR was founded in 1976 by Henry Kravis and George Roberts and since then has been a prime equity firm of the US market.

 Striking a deal of Rs 9093.6 crore with the Abu Dhabi based investment company will surely help Reliance Jio to expand its reach towards the gulf countries.
 It will help them expand their venture globally.
 While so many US-based firms investing and now Abu Dhabi based firms also becoming an important investor.